Selling a house that needs repairs in Massachusetts can be difficult.

 If you still have money left over after you make the big repairs, think about making some small ones too.
 This could be cosmetic changes, increasing your home’s curb appeal, or simple repairs.
 Think of the repairs that are the most cost-effective and that offer the most return on your investment.
 For example, increasing your home’s curb appeal helps you sell your home faster and possibly for more money.
 It’s best to focus on small repairs if you’ve handled all of the large repairs or are prepared to give the buyer a credit for any large repairs needed.

 Here’s what it all comes down to – the marketing.
 You don’t need to advertise your home as a fixer-upper, but you do need to ask the right price.
 You’ll send buyers running if you ask the going market price in the area for your home only for them to find out that it needs a lot of repairs.
-Talk with a professional realtor or appraiser and see what the home should sell for given its current condition as you’ll want to list the home at a price that is appealing to buyers but will also give you fair compensation.
+Talk with a local Massachusetts realtor or appraiser and see what the home should sell for given its current condition as you’ll want to list the home at a price that is appealing to buyers but will also give you fair compensation.

 There’s always the option to sell your Massachusetts house as-is too.
 If dealing with the major and minor repairs is just too much for you to think about right now, consider a cash home buyer.
 You won’t have to deal with a buyer telling you what to change or they are going to back out on the deal.
 You also won’t have to worry about giving numerous credits and walking away with much less money in your hand than you thought you would.